 The General Assembly is one of six main organs of the United Nations.
 It is the only organ that allows for equal representation among the member states: one nation = one vote.
 All 193 member states of the United Nations are represented in this unique forum to discuss and collaboratively work on a wide array of international issues covered by the UN Charter such as development, peace and security, international law, and more.
-All member states meeting in New York for the annual General Assembly session annually held during September.
+General Assembly sessions are held annually in New York during the month of September.

 The General Assembly is comprised on six committees.
 The Third Committee relates to a range of social, humanitarian affairs and human rights issues that affect people globally.
 An important aspect of the Committee’s work focuses on the examination of human rights questions including reports of the special procedures of the Human Rights Council, which was established in 2006.
 The Third Committee hears and interacts with special rapporteurs, independent experts, and chairs of working groups as mandated by the Human Rights Council.